sagnik22-24/NYC_Taxi_Trip_Duration_Predictor/README.md

 ### Step5: Create a folder `src`
 ```
 Include exception, logger, and utils python files.
 Make this folder as a package by including __init__.py file.
-The scr folder will include another folder with name components and another one with name pipeline will be created.
+The src folder will include a folder with name components and another one with name pipeline.
 Include __init__.py also in both of them.
 ```
 #### Step 5.1 Create a folder `components`